asmuth/brokerd/readme.md

     usage: fyrehose [options]
-      -l, --listen    <addr>    listen for clients on this tcp address -p, --path      <path>    path to store data (default: /tmp/fyrehose/) -x, --upstream  <addr>    pull all events from this node
+      -l, --listen    <addr>    listen for clients on this tcp address -p, --path      <path>    path to store data (default: /tmp/fyrehose/)

 ### Fyrehose Query Language